timetag/timetag.github.io/docs/advanced.rst

 The method might send JSON strings as responses in a format of ``["<type>","<content>"]``.
 Please note that the client might get multiple responses (even in different types) after invoking one method.

-List of the methods provided in ETA Backend
+Remote methods provided in ETA Backend
 -------------------------------------

+It is not recommened to remotelly call the functions provided by the ``eta`` object in the Embedded Python environment directly, althogh it is possible to do so.

+There are three special functions that is provided for remote controlling ETA Backend.
+All these methods bundles a set of internal functions that first updates the recipe on ETA Backend to the uploaded one,  perform the requested actions, and then send the updated main table as responses.
+Usually there is no extra response unless there is error in the recipe or there are user-defined ``eta.send()`` in the embedded Python code.

 1. VI Checking

     JSON: ``{ 'method': "compile_eta", 'args': [eta_file_content] }``

     Arg: `eta_file_content` is a string of the content of the `.eta` recipe.

-    Responses: The updated table.
-No visual response unless there is error in the recipe.
+2. Browse file and set it as the parameter.

+    JSON: ``{ 'method': "recipe_set_filename", 'args': [eta_file_content, id, name] }``

+    Arg: `eta_file_content` is a string of the content of the `.eta` recipe.
+For specifying the parameter that you want to modify, the `id` and `name` should also be provided.

-2. Run Analysis or Display Panel
+3. Run a Display Panel

     JSON: ``{ 'method': "process_eta", 'args': [eta_file_content, id, group] }``

     Arg: `eta_file_content` is a string of the content of the `.eta` recipe.
 For specifying the Display Panel that you want to run, the `id` and `group` should also be provided.

-    Responses: The updated table.
-Other responses are sent in code of Display Panel in the recipe, using `eta.send()`.
+    Extra Responses: Other responses are sent in code of Display Panel in the recipe, using `eta.send()`.

-3. Browse file as the parameter.

-    JSON: ``{ 'method': "recipe_set_filename", 'args': [eta_file_content, id, name] }``

-    Arg: `eta_file_content` is a string of the content of the `.eta` recipe.
-For specifying the parameter that you want to modify, the `id` and `name` should also be provided.

-    Responses: Responses are sent in code of Display Panel in the recipe, using `eta.send()`.

 Type of responses from ETA Backend
 -------------------------------------